 The cholera was still prevailing by last accounts among the emigrating Cherokees, who had passed through Little Rock, A. T.; the whole number of deaths amounting to sixty, since their departure from the Temessee river.
-Dr. J. C. koberts, the physician, had died from the effects of the disease; and Dr. Fulion had been attacked, but recovered.
+Dr. J. C. koberts, the physician, had died from the effects of the disease; and Dr. Fulton had been attacked, but recovered.

+For the Rights of Man.
 CHURCH AND SLAVERY UNITED.

-"Oh that my head were waters, and mine eyes a fountain of tears, that I might weep day and night, for the slain of the daughters of my people !
-Oh that I had in the wilderness a lodging place of way-faring men; that I might leave my people and go from them ! for they be all adulterers, an assembly of treacherous men."
+"Oh that my head were waters, and mine eye a fountain of tears, that I might weep day and night, for the slain of the daughters of my people Oh that I had in the wilderness a lodging place of way-faring men; that I might leave my people and go from them! for they be all adulterers, an assembly of treacherous men."

 Many individuals,-members of the Church of Christ, have long been in the habit of holding in perpetual and unconditional slavery their fellow man.
-Yes, and ministers,-who have professed to preach the everlasting gospel and liberty to the captive, have also held property in human flesh and blood-have bought and sold men, women and children, and at the same time dared not urge the command of the Saviour, their MASTER-but dared, wilfully and imprously dared, to disobey, "go preach the gospel to every living creature"-and "search the Scriptures, they are they that testify of me."
-Legislators too, professing to be Christian and protestants, have passed laws and enforced them with the most rigorous exaction, making it penal to teach a slave to read the word of the everlasting God.
-That word which he commands to be preached laws of Louisiana inflict upon persons to every creature, that word which is "good news-glad tidings to all men," they have dared to suppress in defiance of the denunciation, that " if any man shall a great number of colored persons, who take away from the words of the book of this prophecy, God shall take away his part out of the book of life." &c.
+Yes, and ministers,-who have professed to preach the everlasting gospel and liberty to the captive, have also held property in human flesh and blood-have bought and sold men, women and children, and at the same time dared not urge the command of the Saviour, their Master-but dared, wilfully and imprously dared, to disobey, "go preach the gospel to every living creature"-and "search the Scriptures, they are they that testify of me."
+Legislators too, professing to be Christian and protestants, have passed laws and enforced them with the most rigorous exaction, making it penal to teach a slave to read word which he commands to be preached to every creature, that word which is "good news--glad tidings to all men," they have dared to suppress in defiance of take away from the words of the book of this prophecy, God shall take away his part out of the book of life." &c.
 But judgment shall begin at the house of God. but he refused to do so without a warrant.
 Read the following, and then say if it should not.